 Sequential courses of study are provided for Years 7 to 10 in each of the Key Learning Areas.
 This is achieved using core units at Year 7, a vertical modular Middle School structure in Years 8 and 9 and a mixture of core and elective subjects at Year 10.

 With a large Year 11 and 12 student population the College is able to offer a broad range of Victorian Certificate of Education (VCE) units and has a commitment to the development of Vocational Education and Training (VET) programs.
 A successful Victorian Certificate of Applied Learning (VCAL) program has been operating since 2003.
-An alternative VCAL (Community VCAL) is also available to re-engage early school leavers with education and training.
-This operates on a different site to the school.

 Other Significant Factors